theaboutbox/docker-logstash/README.md

+This image is based on pblittle excellent logstash container, with the following major differences:

+* Config file specified explicitly via LOGSTASH_CONFIG_FILE parameter

+* Environment variables are substituted in the configuration file prior to invoking logstash

 This is a logstash (1.4.2) image that is configurable to run using either the embedded elasticsearch or an elasticsearch node running in a separate container.

 To fetch and start a container running logstash (1.4.2), elasticsearch (1.1.1) and Kibana 3 (3.0.1), simply: